 1. Rest and Ice

-- How to apply: Use an ice pack or a bag of frozen peas wrapped in a thin cloth.
-Apply to the affected area for 15-20 minutes, ensuring you don’t place ice directly on the skin to prevent frostbite.
+Wrap an ice pack or a bag of frozen peas in a thin cloth and apply it to the affected area for 15-20 minutes.
+Be sure not to apply the ice directly to your skin to avoid frostbite.
+You can repeat this several times a day, particularly after activities that cause discomfort.

 2. Physical Therapy